 political philosophy in support of social progress and reform

-Progressivism is a left-leaning political philosophy and reform movement that seeks to advance the human condition through social reform.
-Adherents endeavor to spread this idea to human societies everywhere throughout the globe. … Wikipedia
+Progressivism is a political philosophy and reform movement that seeks to progress the human condition through reforms.
+Adherents endeavor to spread this idea to human societies everywhere throughout the globe.
+Progressivism arose … Wikipedia

 🌐